buckcray/auto-refresher/README.md

 3. Choose your desired refresh interval (30 or 60 seconds).
 4. The active tab will now refresh automatically at the selected interval.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have suggestions or improvements.

 ## License
 This project is licensed under the [MIT License](LICENSE).